FOSS-UCSC/Git-Demo/README.md

 ## Step 5: [Git Track Files](#git-track-files)

 1. Type the following command in the Git Bash
+> cd ./demo
 > git add .

-( '.' for track all the files.
-If you want, you can give the specific file name to track)
+'.' for track all the files.
+If you want, you can give the specific file name to track

 ## Step 6: [Git Commit](#git-commit)